-The entrances at Evans Avenue and beside the former croquet club off Union Street in Blighs Garden are is of particular concern being narrow, with no sight lines around sharp 90° angles.
-The Evans Ave entrance is also now compromised by sandbags and unfinished stopbanks.
-Both the Evans Avenue entrance and the entrance beside the croquet club need to be improved.
+The entrance beside the former croquet club off Union Street in Blighs Garden is of particular concern being narrow, with no sight lines.
 This entrance is no longer required and it is proposed to close it and dispose of the land.
-Improved access from South
+Improved access from South New Brighton School could also be investigated for the benefit of residents in Seafield Place and Cradock Street.

-Entrance by croquet club
+Entrance by former roquet